 MAC address is used inside the LAN for communication.
-Every device has a unique MAC address and generally communicate with the gateway and other devices by using its MAC address.
-The IP address is mainly used to give a unique number which can change in different situations and in different networks.
+Every device has a unique MAC address and generally communicates with the gateway and other devices by using its MAC address.
+The IP address is mainly used to give a unique number that can change in different situations and in different networks.

 - Specify the remote system MAC address.

 - Filter the remote system according to its MAC address.